JtMotoX/docker-pulseway/README.md

 # docker pulseway

-Run Pulseway as a docker container to get notified when the server goes down
+Run Pulseway as a docker container to get notified when the host goes down

 ## Setup